cogentcore/core/gist/README.md

 This was factored out from the `gi` package for version 1.1.0, making it easier to navigate the code and keeping `gi` smaller and consisting mostly of `gi.Node2D` widgets.

-Minor updates are required to rename gi. -> gist. for style properties that are set literally and not using string names (which translate directly).
+Minor updates are required to rename `gi.` -> `gist.` for style properties that are set literally and not using string names (which translate directly), and any references to `gi.Color` -> `gist.Color`

-gi also defines `gi.Color` as a type alias for `gist.Color`, so that does not need to be updated.

 # TODO